fbpx

 You want to be that for your newsletter subscribers.

-After researching tons and tons of newsletters, I have found that there are specific formats that stand out and work best for solo newsletter creators, and some that work best for those looking to scale into a media brand.
+After researching tons and tons of newsletters, I have found that there are specific formats that stand out and work best for creator newsletters, and some that work best for those looking to scale into a media brand.

 Here's the breakdown with examples: